samjain215/todo-app-nextjs-supabase-docker/project310_matrix_todo_app/milestone4/dashboard.md

 - **Completed Tasks**:
     - Supabase setup with NextJS.
     - UI development for viewing and adding tasks.
-    - Full CRUD functionality for tasks, including Add, Get, Update, and Delete.
+    - Full CRUD functionality for tasks, including Add, Get
     - Authentication (Auth) integration.
     - Unit tests for Add Task feature.
 - **Pending Tasks**:
+    - Revamp the Authentication Using Supabase.
     - Implement task update and delete UI.
     - Develop additional test cases for all CRUD functionalities.
     - Integrate more robust error handling mechanisms.
+    - Write Tests for the other APIs such as (Delete, Update, Authenticate, ...)
+    - Share Tasks
+    - Collaborate Tasks and Change the view based on the user
+    - Dockerisation
+    - CI/CD Pipeline (Automation of Tests)

 ### Agile Metrics

 - **Velocity**: The team has completed 7 Pull Requests in this cycle.
-- **Burn-Up Chart**: This chart represents our progress so far, illustrating the number of completed tasks versus the overall task goals.
-We are on track to meet our project milestones, but we need to increase the velocity slightly to complete pending tasks in time.

 ### Review & Retrospective (R&R)

-During the R&R, the team focused on what has been accomplished so far as well as reflecting on how the process has gone.

 - **Successes**: Successful setup of the project foundation with the integration of NextJS and Supabase, seamless task management CRUD operations, and effective user authentication.
 - **Challenges**: Implementing unit tests and integrating the backend with UI smoothly posed some challenges.
 We will focus on improving collaboration between the frontend and backend teams.